 Source: CDC Youtube

-These cloth face coverings are not surgical masks or N-95 respirators but are a great complement to the President’s Coronavirus Guidelines for America as well as help flatten the curve.
+These cloth face coverings are not surgical masks or N-95 respirators but are a great substitute.

 How’s your quarantine going?
 Be sure to tag us on social media if you make a cloth face mask, we’d love to see it!